To enjoy the beauty and harshness of nature.

 The Japanese sense of "mottainai" (waste not, want not) has led to environmentally friendly outdoor wear

-Someone's unwanted old clothes
+Someone's unwanted secondhand clothes

-become someone else's best piece of clothing
+can become someone else's favorite piece of clothing.

 STEEP interviewed Mr. Sakizaki of Fullmarks about his thoughts on this product.
 Check out the video below